gleannyc/documentation/docs/docs/data-ops/Git-Integration.md

 ## Creating builds

 After you've configured a Git repository, you can navigate to the [`DataOps`]({{ glean_url }}/app/p/data-ops){:target="\_blank"} page and click `+ New Build` to create a new Build, with the following options:

 -  `Branch`: A branch or commit identifier from your repository
 -  `Path`: An optional absolute path to a directory in your repository containing your Glean configuration files.
 -  `Type`: The type of build to create.
-For more details on `Preview` and `Deploy` builds, see [Creating DataOps Builds](./Creating-Data-Ops-Builds.md)
+For more details on `Preview` and `Deploy` builds, see [DataOps Overview](./index.md)